Albdata/EXCEL_COMPANY_NAME/README.md

 # EXCEL_COMPANY_PHONE

 Let's analyze the profit that a Company Phone has through Excel.
 I edited this DB by adding new columns either taking them from other DataBases or creating them from zero.

 This is a DB which consists of Clients info (ID,Nombre completo, Fecha de nacimiento, Dirección, Localidad y Código postal, Teléfono, Correo electrónico, Fecha de alta, Grupo de clientes.
 This is going to be what I called "Raw Data" in my project since I find it appropiate to add more columns in order to make a more exhaustive analysis.

-Now, I'm gonna explain all the steps I took to complete the DB.
+Now, I'm going to explain all the steps I took to complete the DB.

 1) Creating new columns: